Are you content?

 When journalists, PR people, social media companies refer to stuff on the internet, they usually call it “content”.

-This grinds my gear so much!
+Every single time, gets my blood to bloody boiling levels.
 What is content?
 It’s this blog post I spent so much time writing, reading and re-reading.
 It is a video game several people spent several years working their ass off to get it into a playable state.
 It’s music, video essays, fun, human emotions.

-“Content” as a word strips all those things of what make them worth existing.
+“Content” strips all those things of their worth and interest.
 “Content” is just a row in a database, some bits on a server.
 Yet those bits exist because they have a meaning beyond the magnetization of Ångström-sized mechanical pieces.

 A piece of investigative journalism is not “content”.
 Labelling it “content” only serves to destroy meaning.
 “Content” erases that critical property that helps us place “investigative journalism” in our society and understand its purpose.